Prescott Grant Program FAQs

-A: There is no limit on the number of grants that you can apply for as the same eligible participant or researcher during the annual cycle.
+A: There is no limit on the number of grants that you can apply for as the same eligible participant or researcher during the annual competition.
 Multiple proposals submitted must clearly identify different projects and must be successful in the competitive review process.

-Eligible stranding network participants can receive no more than two awards per fiscal year as an organization.
+Eligible stranding network participants can receive no more than two awards per fiscal year as part of the competitive program.
 The two awards must be for projects that are clearly separate in their objectives, goals, and budget requests.

 If you are applying as an eligible researcher, but not independently authorized under authorized under Sections 112(c) or 109(h) of the MMPA, or the National Contingency Plan for Response to Marine Mammal Unusual Mortality Events, you can only receive one award for the fiscal year.

 Q: On Standard Form 424, Number 2: What type of application is it?
 Is it still a "new" application if I am continuing activities from a previous Prescott grant?

 A: All Prescott awards are considered "new" even if the work is a continuation of previously funded work.
 Each application is reviewed through the entire competitive process each year, and so the applications are "new."

-Q: On Standard Form 424: Must start and end dates be exactly one calendar year (12 months)?
-Must start and end dates be on certain days of the month?
+Q: On Standard Form 424: Must the start and end dates be exactly one calendar year (12 months)?
+Must the start and end dates be on certain days of the month?